maizeatlas/spears/README.md

 1. **1_SAEGUS_multiparent.py**

 This script is specific for the multiparent population described in the manuscript.
 It takes a user supplied genetic map and pedigree information and generates genotype and parent-of-origin data for 1000 random individuals from the last generation in the pedigree.
 It follows the tutorial for SAEGUS available on github.
-Output includes two files: 1) simdata_n1000_test_set_GTform_vcf.csv (this include genotypes for all sampled progeny in the format: "0/0","0/1","1/0","1/1" and is required input for 2_SAEGUS_to_MACH_format.R) and 2) simdata_n1000_parent_of_origin.csv (origin of each allele for each marker in each individual and is required inputfor 7_Calculate_OVD_AAA_GAA_SER_CCC.R). **It needs to be customized based on user's population.**
+Output includes two files: 1) known_GT.csv (this include genotypes for all sampled progeny in the format: "0/0","0/1","1/0","1/1" and is required input for 2_SAEGUS_to_MACH_format.R) and 2) known_parent_of_origin.csv (origin of each allele for each marker in each individual and is required input for 7_Calculate_OVD_SPEARS_Metrics.R). **It needs to be customized based on user's population.**

 * **Required Input Files**
   * Founder Key Data (example: founder_key_vcf.txt): Tab-delimited text document formatted with the following headers in this order: **snpID, chr, POS, cM, F_MISS, REF, ALT, founder1, founder2, founder3, ... , foundern**